hachyderm/community/README.md

 We will work with you to find a happy path, however if it becomes a pattern we will ask you to leave Hachyderm.

  - [Moderator Documentation](/mods/README.md)

+# Understanding Infrastructure and Data

+- [Infrastructure Documentation](infra/README.md) has the most relevant information on our systems and your data.